Museum of disABILITY History Announces Closing

 We are truly thankful for the valuable participation of partners and supporters in this worthwhile effort to showcase inclusion and appreciate differences.

-For questions about the closing, information about collection and artifact items or to arrange a curbside pick-up of merchandise, contact David Mack-Hardiman at email@example.com or 716.629.3606.
+For questions about the closing and information about collection and artifact items, contact David Mack-Hardiman at email@example.com or 716.629.3606.

-The Museum of disABILITY History, a project of People Inc., was established in 1998 by James M. Boles, EdD, in an effort to improve access to disability history for students.
+The Museum of disABILITY History, a project of People Inc., was established in 1998 by its former CEO James M. Boles, EdD, in an effort to improve access to disability history for students.
 People Inc. is Western New York’s leading regional non-profit health and human services agency.